 We have reviewed our prescribing policy for gluten-free food and two types over-the-counter medicines (painkillers and hay fever medicines) when they are used to treat short-term minor ailments.

 We ran a four-week period of engagement from 24 November to 21 December 2016, thank you to everyone who shared their views during this time.
 You can read about the feedback we received in the two survey reports opposite.

 Following careful consideration, the CCG is advising local GPs to prescribe gluten-free products to only the most vulnerable people living with coeliac disease.
 We are also advising GPs not to prescribe two types of over-the-counter medicines – painkillers and antihistamines – when used for short-term, minor ailments such as mild hay fever, headaches, coughs and colds.

-The changes will be introduced from April 2017.
+The changes were introduced in April 2017.

-For more information about Coeliac disease visit the Coeliac UK website.
+For more information about coeliac disease visit the Coeliac UK website.